mshewmaker/grainger/README.md

 Return a US state given a two-character state code, via a scalable API that's automatically provisioned using containers.

+## 1. Initialization:

+On creating a new GCP sandbox or project:

+    $ gcloud init
+    $ gcloud auth application-default login
+    $ export TF_VAR_project_id=$PROJECT_ID
+    $ export PROJECT_ID=$(gcloud config get-value project)

+Then enable API access with

+    $ cd enable-gcp-apis
+    $ # rm terraform.tfstate terraform.tfstate.backup  # Do only if recreating google sandbox
+    $ terraform init

-## 1. DNS solution:  Find the name of a state by doing a DNS query
+## 2. DNS solution:  Find the name of a state by doing a DNS query

 With some unused domains laying around, I couldn't resist putting one to use as a sample solution.